 At the Weekend to Remember conference, I learned that I needed God.
 But I think God was telling me that because He knew what was coming down the road.
-In just 2 years, our son Isaiah would die 2 hours after birth.
+In just two years, our son Isaiah would die two hours after birth.

 The hardest part was the time after the funeral when Jenn and I stopped talking to each other.
 We didn't want to bring each other down, so if one us of was having a bad day, we didn't tell the other.
 We were drifting apart.